bradfordjohnson/bradfordjohnson/README.md

 ### ⚡ About me
 - I am passionate about everything data: **collecting**, **cleaning**, **analyzing**, **visualizing**, and **storytelling**.
-- My background is in sociology, and I shifted into data analytics in late 2021.
+- My background is in sociology, and I shifted into **data analytics** in late 2021.
-- Self-taught R data analyst.
+- Self-taught `R` **data analyst**.
-- I am currently enrolled in Thinkful's Data Analytics Bootcamp, and I will complete it in December 2022.
+- I am currently enrolled in *Thinkful's Data Analytics Bootcamp*, and I will complete it in December 2022.
 - I enjoy meeting new people, if you want to get to know more about myself or my work, reach out!

 **Check out my portfolio ->** [ford-johnson.com](https://ford-johnson.com/)